mmagnus/RNA-Puzzles-Standardized-Submissions/rp10/readme.md

 ```
 ---UGCGAUGAGAAGAAGAGUAUUAAGGAUUUACUAUGAUUAGCGACUCUAGGAUAGUGAAAGCUAGAGGAUAGUAACCUUAAGAAGGCACUUCGAGCA # target
 GGGUGCGAUGAGAAGAAGAGUAUUAAGGAUUUACUAUGAUUAGCGACUCUAGGAUAGUGAAAGCUAGAGGAUAGUAACCUUAAGAAGGCACUUCGAGCACCC # native
-xxx                                                                                                xxx # trimmed new native
+xxx                                                                                                xxx # trimmed the new native
 (((                                                                                                )))
 ```